Drew Afualo: Other work

 Afualo made her first VidCon appearance in June 2022, hosting the panel "Hot Gurlz Only" with fellow TikTokers Chrissy Chlapecka and Sarah Schauer.
 In October 2022, she published an op-ed in the Los Angeles Times entitled "How to confront bigots on social media — and win".
 Later that month, Afualo attended the New York City premiere of the film Black Adam as a red carpet host, where she interviewed the film's star, Dwayne Johnson.
 She also appeared in Meghan Trainor's "Made You Look" music video alongside Scott Hoying, Chris Olsen, and JoJo Siwa.
 Known for her roasts on TikTok, Afualo was the subject of her own roast by the members of Smosh in a YouTube video entitled "Drew Afualo is Dead - The Funeral Roast".

 She and four other TikTokers were interviewed by Trevi Moran for SmashBox Cosmetics' Prime Time TV: 5 Seconds to Great Skin!, a TikTok series on skin care.

 In March 2023, Afualo and fellow TikTokers Reece Feldman and Khaby Lame were invited to cover the 95th Academy Awards pre-show red carpet alongside YouTuber Lilly Singh; Afualo interviewed Jamie Lee Curtis and once again encountered Dwayne Johnson.

 Afualo told Teen Vogue in April 2023 that she was writing a book, in partnership with Questlove's publishing imprint.

+Afualo published a book, entitled Loud: Accept Nothing Less than the Life You Deserve on July 30th, 2024.
+She became a New York Times Best-Seller shortly after.